trigonal-mike/catester/doc/DEVCONVERT.md

 - SCAN_DIR = "datetime"

 # devconvert_all.py
+- this file is for running the converter for ALL assignments (*_master.py files) found in SEARCH_DIR recursively
 - devconvert_all.py uses the same settings as devconvert.py, except **ASSIGNMENTS_DIR** and **SCAN_DIR**
 - instead it uses **SEARCH_DIR**, which is the directory where _master-files are being searched for recursively, and the converter is run for all directories containing a master-file